-Table 1 presents the resulting sequence of regressions.
+Table 2.1 presents the resulting sequence of regressions.
 An interpretation of the size and economic significance of the coefficients will be offered at the end of the journey.
 Model 1 describes a statistically significant inverse relationship between per capita growth and the logarithm of initial income (i.e., in 1960).
-This relationship reflects conditional convergence - the idea that rich countries grow less rapidly than poor ones because the rich have already exploited more of the growth opportunities available to them, by sending more young people to school, for instance.
-Initial income is defined as purchasing-power-parity-adjusted per capita GNI in 2000 divided by an appropriate growth factor to ensure consistency between our income measures in 1960 and 2000 and our measures of economic growth between those years.
-The coefficient on initial income is significantly negative as expected.
+This relationship reflects conditional convergence-the idea that rich countries grow less rapidly than poor ones because the rich have already exploited more of the growth opportunities available to them, for instance by sending more young people to school.
+Initial income is defined as purchasing-power-parity-adjusted per capita GNI in 2000 divided by an appropriate growth factor to ensure consistency

-27 This section draws on Gylfason (2008).
+11This section draws on Gylfason, 2008.